cirosantilli/cpp-boilerplate/README.md

     cd `shared`
     ./install

-This generates two kinds of files:

-- symlinks which you are unlikely to modify, e.g.:
+This generates two kinds of files symlinks from the main repository to this submodule, e.g.:

     Makefile -> boilerplate/Makefile_one
     .gitignore -> boilerplate/.gitignore

-    Those files can be customized through external configuration files, e.g. `Makefile_params` and configures `Makefile`.

-- regular file templates which your are likely to modify:

-    - `Makefile_params`
-    - `Makefile_targets`

-`git add` all the generated files you want to keep.
+Your existing files won't be overwritten.